-- 7.14 Agency workers (e.g. supply teachers) are not employees of the School.
+- 7.13 Agency workers (e.g., supply teachers) are not employees of the school.
 The primary responsibility for carrying out identity checks, Disclosure and Barring Service (DBS checks), where required, and any other security checking, rests with the agency concerned.
-However, the School should request evidence from the agency that the necessary checks have been completed and verified. - 7.15 In accordance with the Agency Workers Directive, the Head Teacher should ensurethat appropriate entitlements under the Directive are made available to agency workers and may d refer to the Council's Agency Workers Checklist and/or contact the Council's HR Agency Contracts Team for further advice.
+However, the School should request evidence from the agency that the necessary checks have been completed and verified. - 7.14 In accordance with the Agency Workers Directive, the Head Teacher should ensure that appropriate entitlements under the Directive are made available to agency workers and may refer to the Council's Agency Workers Checklist.